Miami Deferred Action (Acción Diferido) / DACA Lawyers

 4. Nothing on family detention will be included in this package.

-6. Two deferred action initiatives that combined are estimated to benefit 4.4 million:
+6. Two deferred action initiatives that combined are estimated to benefit many individuals:

 - Deferred Action for Parents (DAP).
 Parents of U.S. citizens and lawful permanent residents (of any age, including stepchildren where a parental relationship has been established through marriage before their eighteenth birthday) who have been continuously present since 1/1/10, and who pass background checks and pay taxes, will be eligible to apply for deferred action, which will be granted for a 3-year period.
 The plan is to stand this up within 180 days (for applications to be accepted).
 Note that parents of DACA recipients are not eligible.

 - Expansion of DACA.
-DACA will be revised to get rid of the age cap, and to change the date that continuous presence must have started to 1/1/10.
+DACA will be revised to get rid of the age cap and to change the date that continuous presence must have started to 1/1/10.
 It also will be granted for 3 years (including those with pending renewal applications).
-Ready in 90 days.
+This was anticipated to be ready in approximately 90 days from the announcement.

 7. Pending Proceedings.
 There will be a review of cases currently under proceedings to see who is prima facie eligible for the relief stated in this program, and those cases will be closed.